ASNeG/OpcUaWebServer/docs/source/1_getting_started/overview.rst

 **HTTP Server** provides a simple interface for web pages.
-The provision of simple static web pages in HTML format does not require a separate web server for simple web applications with OPC UA access.
-The use of the HTTP Server component is optional.
+The provision of simple static web pages in HTML format does not require a separate web server for simple web applications with :term:`OPC UA access`.
+The use of the :term:`HTTP Server` component is optional.

-**WebSocket Server** provides a JSON API via bidirectional WebSocket protocol for access to OPC UA variables.
+**WebSocket Server** provides a :term:`JSON API` via bidirectional :term:`WebSocket` protocol for access to :term:`OPC UA` variables.
-The Web Socket Server component is decoupled from the OPC UA server.
-Symbolic names are used to access OPC UA variables.
-A configuration in the WebSocket Server maps these variables to OPC UA variables and the assigned OPC UA server.
+The WebSocket Server component is decoupled from the OPC UA server.
+Symbolic names are used to access :term:`OPC UA` variables.
+A configuration in the WebSocket Server maps these variables to :term:`OPC UA` variables and the assigned :term:`OPC UA` server.
 The functionality of the interface is very simple but limited to a few functions.
 The disadvantage of the interface is the high configuration effort.
-The use of the Web Socket Server component is optional.
+The use of the WebSocket Server component is optional.

-**WebSocket Gateway** provides a JSON API via bidirectional WebSocket protocol for access to OPC UA server services.
+**WebSocket Gateway** provides a :term:`JSON API` via bidirectional WebSocket protocol for access to :term:`OPC UA` server services.
-The WebSocket Gateway component is not decoupled from the OPC UA server.
-All web application JSON packets are transferred from the WebGateway to binary OPC UA packets and sent directly to the assigned OPC UA server.
+The WebSocket Gateway component is not decoupled from the :term:`OPC UA server`.
+All web application :term:`JSON` packets are transferred from the WebGateway to binary :term:`OPC UA` packets and sent directly to the assigned :term:`OPC UA` server.
 A separate configuration for the WebGateway is not necessary.
-As an advantage, all OPC UA service functions of an OPC UA server can be used directly from the web application.
-However, the JSON interface functions are a little bit complex than with the Web Socket Server model.
+As an advantage, all :term:`OPC UA` service functions of an :term:`OPC UA` server can be used directly from the web application.
+However, the :term:`JSON` interface functions are a little bit complex than with the WebSocket Server model.
 The use of the Web Gateway component is optional.

-**OPC UA Client** is used for communication with one or more OPC UA servers.
+**OPC UA Client** is used for communication with one or more :term:`OPC UA` servers.

 In addition, the Web Server provides **Web Panel** for visualization of the process data. **Web Panel** uses a JavaScript library of visual components which can be bound with OPC UA variables.
-You can use it as a very simple SCADA system configured by XML files.
+You can use it as a very simple :term:`SCADA` system configured by XML files.
 You can see how it work with our `Demo Application`_.

 WebSocket Server JSON API Reference
 ------------------------------------

-*WebSocket Server* has a simple JSON API with the limited functionality contains the following requests:
+*WebSocket Server* has a simple :term:`JSON API` with the limited functionality contains the following requests:

 +---------------------+---------------------------------------------------------------------+
 | Name                | Description                                                         |